TerraConstructs/intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/100-construct-testing/1000-assertion-test.md

     // THEN
     stack.prepareStack(); // required by terraconstructs
     const template = Testing.synth(stack);
-    expect(template).toMatchSnapshot();
-    expect(template).toHaveResource(DynamodbTable);
+    expect(template).toHaveResource(DynamodbTableL1);
   });
 });
 ```

-This test is simply testing to ensure that the synthesized stack includes a DynamoDB table.
+This test is simply testing to ensure that the synthesized stack includes a DynamoDB table __L1 resource__.

+{{% notice info %}}
+Constructs are differentiated by levels, L1 indicating the lowest level at the "provider resource level".

+TerraConstructs, combines multiple L1 Constructs into L2 Constructs exposing a more intuitive UX.
+{{% /notice %}}

 Run the test.